Pylons/pyramid/docs/narr/commandline.rst

 It will mean that the ``/path/to/my/development.ini#another`` argument passed to bootstrap will imply the ``[app:another]`` section in our configuration file.
-Therefore, it will not wrap the WSGI application present in the info dictionary as ``app`` using WebError's ``evalerror`` middleware.
-The ``app`` object present in the info dictionary returned by :func:`pyramid.paster.bootstrap` will be a :app:`Pyramid` :term:`router` instead.
+Therefore, it will not wrap the WSGI application present in the ``env`` dictionary as ``app`` using WebError's ``evalerror`` middleware.
+The ``app`` object present in the ``env`` dictionary returned by :func:`pyramid.paster.bootstrap` will be a :app:`Pyramid` :term:`router` instead.

-By default, Pyramid will generate a request object in the ``info`` dictionary anchored at the root path (``/``).
+By default, Pyramid will generate a request object in the ``env`` dictionary anchored at the root path (``/``).
 You can alternately supply your own :class:`pyramid.request.Request` instance to the :func:`pyramid.paster.bootstrap` function, to set up request parameters